xenify-io/litepaper/README.md

 <br>

-50% of the burn fee will be set aside and distributed to eligible veXNF holders at the end of the cycle, and the remaining 50% will be utilised to create XNF protocol-owned liquidity.
-Then, your remaining 0.50025 BNB rewards split: 50% (0.250125 BNB) is utilised to create XNF protocol-owned liquidity, 25% (0.1250625 BNB) to create XEN protocol-owned liquidity, and 25% (0.1250625 BNB) to the Xenify team.
+40% of the burn fee will be set aside and distributed to eligible veXNF holders at the end of the cycle, 10% will be sent to the team, and the remaining 50% will be utilised to create XNF protocol-owned liquidity.
+Then, the remaining 0.50025 BNB from your rewards is split: 70% (0.350175 BNB) is utilised to create XNF protocol-owned liquidity, 20% (0.10005 BNB) to create XEN protocol-owned liquidity, and 10% (0.050025 BNB) sent to the Xenify team.
 At the end of the cycle, you receive XNF for your 10-batch burn contribution.
 And, as a recycler, you’ll also be included in an exclusive distribution of veXNF and XEN acquired from protocol-owned liquidity.
 But that’s not all, as you recycled rewards during the first hour of the cycle you will also receive a share of the BNB collected from the 25% claim fee!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)